 A Privacy Impact Assessment was necessary because the ODF will require the NEB to collect and gather personal information from individuals wishing to participate.
 As such, and in order to ensure that the collection and protection of personal information to be gathered is in compliance with the Privacy Act and associated Treasury Board Secretariat privacy policies, this Privacy Impact Assessment examined privacy risks which may be associated with this online service.
 Identified privacy risks were mitigated, reduced or eliminated by implementing specific response measures.

 Privacy Impact Assessment Objectives

-- To assess, reduce and mitigate potential risks associated with the collection of personal information of individuals participating in the NEB’s PFP, including the secure keeping and destruction of this personal information.
+- To assess, reduce and mitigate potential risks associated with the collection of personal information over the internet and enabling the secure keeping and destruction of this personal information.

 Privacy Impact Assessment Findings and Risk Summary

 While the ODF will require that personal information to be collected from users, said information would only consists in the users’ names users’ names (first and last), email address, password, and optionally their city and province.
 Also, given that access to the ODF will be provided through the NEB website, users IP addresses will also be collected by the NEB and SoapBox.
 There is also the ability for users to upload a profile picture which can be a picture of the user himself or any other picture the user may select.
 The posting of a picture is also optional.
 While this information does constitute personal information under the Privacy Act, a privacy breach of said information would not result in a significant impact on the users.
 Indeed, the personal information collected does not allow for the users to be readily identified.
 The information collected is basic, not overly sensitive to the users (i.e. as opposed to Social Security Numbers, financial information, home addresses, signatures), and does not readily lend itself to be used in the commission of a crime against the users.